Sotheby's sets dividend, share buybacks, investors shrug

-BOSTON Sotheby's (BID.N) said on Wednesday it will return $450 million (271 million pounds) to investors through a special dividend and a share buyback, but the moves got a lukewarm reception from investors including two activist hedge fund managers who have been pressuring the venerable auction house to make changes.
+BOSTON Sotheby's (BID.N) said on Wednesday it will return $450 million to investors through a special dividend and a share buyback, but the moves got a lukewarm reception from investors including two activist hedge fund managers who have been pressuring the venerable auction house to make changes.

 The announcement comes four months after 270-year old Sotheby's pledged in September to review how it spends its money after Richard McGuire's Marcato Capital Management and Daniel Loeb's Third Point took big stakes over the summer.